anton-k/hindley-milner-type-check/README.md

   -- What type is assigned to primitive literals of the language.
   -- loc is a source code location for literal getPrimType loc = \case
-    PInt  _ -> T.conT "Int"  []
+    PInt  _ -> T.conT "Int"  []   -- constant type constructor with no arguments
     PBool _ -> T.conT "Bool" []
 ```

 Why do we need that instance?
 Actually this is a tiny trick to make type-signatures
 of the library more readable.
-You can see that thy library is generic with many parameters.
+You can see that the library is generic with many parameters.
 with that some types can type 3 to 5 parameters each and it can add up.
 But this class let's us define
 short synonyms for many type-names.
 And instead of